Craigtut/react-fluid-scroll/README.md

 # React Fluid Scroll

-The goal of this project is to create an easy to use wrapper that will create a virtualized scrolling effect to control the ways in which a page is scrolled.
+React fluid scroll sets up and manages a virtualized scroll element that allows for a smooth scroll animation.

+See (https://www.Craigtut.com)[Craigtut.com] to see the scroll smoothing in effect.

 ## Installation